Imageomics/Imageomics-guide/docs/wiki-guide/The-GitHub-Pull-Request-(PR)-Guide.md

 ### 2.8 Start or Add to a Review
 When you're done, click Start a review.
 If you have already started a review, please click Add review comment.
+!!! note "Notice"
-> Notice that all line comments are pending and only visible to you.
+    All line comments are pending and only visible to you.
 You can edit the comments when needed.
 If you'd like to abandon your review, please go to in **Review changes** and click **Abandon review**

 ### 2.9 Review and Summarize Proposed Changes